Huxster History, Family Crest & Coats of Arms

 The name Huxster is Anglo-Saxon in origin.
 It was a name given to a petty dealer.
 The surname Huxster is derived from the Old English word hucke, which means to bargain.

 The surname Huxster was first found in Somerset, where they held a family seat from very early times.

 Early History of the Huxster family

-Another 215 words (15 lines of text) covering the years 1307 and 1333 are included under the topic Early Huxster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Huxster research.
+Another 30 words (2 lines of text) covering the years 1307 and 1333 are included under the topic Early Huxster History in all our PDF Extended History products and printed products wherever possible.

 Huxster Spelling Variations